openapistack/openapi-backend/DOCS.md

 It contains useful information like the [parsed request](#parsedrequest-object), the matched [operation](#operation-object) and input validation results for the request.

+The context object also contains a reference to the OpenAPIBackend instance in `api` property for easy access to instance methods inside handlers.

 ```javascript
 import { Context } from 'openapi-backend';
 ```